 But… are you really Republicans?

-Oh, yes.
-All of REP’s board members are lifelong Republicans.
+That said… REP’s board members have been lifelong Republicans, even if they’re pretty turned off right now.
 Individual REP members may be either current or former Republicans.
 We especially welcome members who would still be Republicans if the GOP went back to solving environmental and conservation problems.

 For decades, REP has worked to safeguard our air, water, and climate.
 We’ve pushed hard to protect wildlife and high-quality natural land.
 Our focus always has been on the health of our fellow human beings, our wildlife, our land, and our planet.